-U.S. military tells Iraq it will withdraw; Tehran crowds mourn commander
+Pentagon chief denies U.S. leaving Iraq; Tehran crowds mourn commander

-BAGHDAD/DUBAI (Reuters) - The U.S. military wrote to Iraq on Monday saying it would pull out of the country and would be repositioning forces over the next few days and weeks, a letter seen by Reuters showed, in the aftermath of an American drone strike that killed Iranian military commander Qassem Soleimani.

-It was not immediately clear if all roughly 5,000 U.S. troops in Iraq would leave the country.
+The authenticity of the letter, which was addressed to the Iraqi defence ministry’s Combined Joint Operations Baghdad and signed by a U.S. general, had been confirmed to Reuters by an Iraqi military source.

+Esper added the United States was still committed to countering Islamic State in Iraq, alongside America’s allies and partners.

 Several helicopters could be heard flying over Baghdad on Monday night.
 It was not immediately clear if this was a related development.
 The letter said coalition forces would be using helicopters to evacuate.

-The authenticity of the letter, which was addressed to the Iraqi defence ministry’s Combined Joint Operations Baghdad, was confirmed to Reuters independently by an Iraqi military source.
-A Pentagon spokesman said he could not immediately confirm the letter’s authenticity.

-In Tehran, Supreme Leader Ayatollah Ali Khamenei wept in grief with hundreds of thousands of mourners thronging the streets of the Iranian capital on Monday at Soleimani’s funeral.
-He was killed by a U.S. drone at Baghdad airport on Friday on U.S. President Donald Trump’s orders.
+In Tehran, Khamenei wept in grief with hundreds of thousands of mourners thronging the streets of the Iranian capital on Monday at Soleimani’s funeral.
+He was killed by a U.S. drone at Baghdad airport on Friday.

 “Sir, in deference to the sovereignty of the Republic of Iraq, and as requested by the Iraqi Parliament and the Prime Minister, CJTF-OIR will be repositioning forces over the course of the coming days and weeks to prepare for onward movement,” the letter stated.